Skip to main content

 Nearest station: Reading

 Creamfields(external link, opens in a new tab) returns to Daresbury, Cheshire this August.
 Since 1998, Creamfields has grown to become one of the world’s biggest electronic music festivals, renowned for its unbeatable line ups and groundbreaking staging and production.
-An immersive experience for dance music fans awaits with multiple indoor and outdoor stages featuring top acts from around the world including Calvin Harris, Tiësto, Michael Bibi, Bicep and many more.
+An immersive experience for dance music fans awaits with multiple indoor and outdoor stages featuring top acts from around the world including Fatboy Slim, David Guetta, Swedish House Mafia, Chase & Status.
+Eric Prydz, Amelie Lens and much more.

 The festival will have shuttle buses running to and from the train stations throughout the weekend.